notiz-dev/notiz/content/blog/send-beautiful-emails-crafted-with-maizzle.md

 </div>

-This compiles your emails inside `mail-templates/build_production`, but wouldn't it be nice to output them into the template folders used by `@nestjs-modules/mailer` from the previous post (`src/mail/templates`) 🤩.
+This compiles your emails by default to `mail-templates/build_production`.
+Let's change the [destination](https://maizzle.com/docs/configuration/templates#destination) path to be located inside your NestJS - `src/mail/templates`.

 `config.production.js` contains settings used for the production build.
 Open it and change the destination path and change the extension to `hbs`.